Logitech BLOK Review – Robust case for iPad

 However, in reality, tablets have generally offered a less than satisfactory productivity solution

 The notion of using tablets for mobile productivity has always been enticing.
 To have a small, lightweight mobile computing platform with long battery life and well supported by applications would seem ideal.
+A friend even brings a few Branded Power Banks with him for long trips.
 However, in reality, tablets have generally offered a less than satisfactory productivity solution for a number of reasons….

 - Lack of screen real estate when the on-screen keyboard is engaged, see example below.